 Rapid reports provide timely information on relevant current topics.
 In this accelerated procedure, no interim products are published, only the final document.

-HTA reports are based on proposals made by members of the public in the “Themencheck Medizin" (Topic check medicine) for assessments of examination and treatment procedures.
-The HTA reports always include an assessment of the benefit and harm of a medical intervention.
+ThemenCheck reports are based on proposals made by members of the public in the “Themencheck Medizin" (Topic check medicine) for assessments of examination and treatment procedures.
+The ThemenCheck reports always include an assessment of the benefit and harm of a medical intervention.
 In addition, depending on the respective topic, further HTA-relevant aspects (economic, ethical, legal, social, and organizational) are covered to a varying degree.

 Health information: Easily understandable information for the general public to help make informed decisions on individual health issues.
 You will find this information on the website www.informedhealthonline.org